 The constant influx of Muslim families into Thorncliffe and Flemingdon Park area continues and increases the diversity of our community.
 The Islamic Society of Toronto is committed to provide quality services to members of our community.
 The community’s contribution is essential in this time of tremendous growth and progress.
 Come and join the effort as we all grow together.

-You can NOW DONATE ONLINE using your credit card.
+You can NOW DONATE ONLINE or at IST office using your credit card.
 Donating online is easy.
 Click on the link below and you’ll be taken to our charity page on canadahelps.org, Yearly operating budget is approximately $360, 000.
 A donation tax receipt will be sent for all donations.
 Click HERE > Donate Online now for this Masjid Through CanadaHelps.org.

 For your convenience, we accept Visa/M.C. & Debit for donation at IST office.